-Dealing with bad debt is no fun.
+Dealing with debt collectors is no fun.

 Dealing with a bad debt collector can be downright terrifying.

 When you have a bad debt that has gone to a collection agency it can be very easy to want to avoid the pain of the situation or even totally ignore it when you know you can’t possibly pay it.
-That’s why some collectors of overdue debt will do everything they can to get your attention, even if it’s illegal.
+That’s why some debt collectors of will do everything they can to get your attention, even if it’s illegal.